 Note: A Crypto Officer should zeroize the module before it is returned to the factory.
 The module can be zeroized using several methods.
-When the module is powered on, the module can be zeroized by executing the Erase command or by performing the front panel Erase key press sequence defined in the user manual.
-An immediate erase can be achieved, powered or un-powered, by depressing the concealed front panel Emergency Erase button, accessed using a "paperclip" or other suitable tool.
-Refer to Figure 8 for location.
+When the module is powered on, the module can be zeroized by command or by performing the Erase key press sequence defined in the user manual.
+An immediate erase can be achieved, powered or un-powered, by depressing the concealed front panel Erase button, accessed using a "paperclip" or other suitable tool.
+Refer to Figure 9 for location.